watson/ci-info/README.md

 environment variables.
 In those cases `ci.name` will be `null` and no vendor specific boolean will be set to `true`.

+### `ci.isPR`

+A boolean if PR detection is supported for the current CI server.
+Will be `true` if a PR is being tested.
+Otherwise `false`.
+If PR detection is not supported for the current CI server, the value will be `null`.

 ### `ci.<VENDOR-CONSTANT>`

 A vendor specific boolean constants is exposed for each support CI